-Just about every retailer, distributor and manufacturer at one point or another, deals with having too much inventory.
+Just about every retailer, distributor, and manufacturer at one point or another, deals with having too much inventory.
 When you have hundreds or thousands of different items in your warehouse, it can be challenging to keep everything in balance.
 Excess inventory happens when you have more products than you need or can sell.
 This can cause significant issues for a company’s finances, operations, and customer satisfaction.
-In this article, we will explore why excess inventory happens, common categories, the problems it can create, and effective ways to manage and reduce it.
+In this article, you will explore why excess inventory happens, common categories, the problems it can create, and effective ways to sell excess inventory and reduce it.

 Identify Excess Inventory: What Causes Excess Inventory?